Species Scale in Diverse Dimensions: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Naomi Gendler for collaboration during the initial stages of this work and John Stout for helpful discussions.
+We would also like to thank Alek Bedroya and Houri Tarazi for useful comments on an earlier version of this paper.
 This work is supported by a grant from the Simons Foundation (602883,CV), the DellaPietra Foundation, and by the NSF grant PHY-2013858.
 We thank the 2023 Summer Workshop of the Simons Center for Geometry and Physics for kind hospitality where this work was initiated.